phucho0237/dotfiles/README.md

-# phucho0237's dotfile
+# phucho0237's config

-This repository included my dotfile for VSCode, ShareX and uBlock Origin
+This repository included my config/backup for VSCode, ShareX and uBlock Origin